jpt/barlow/README.md

 # Barlow
 ### A typeface for cyberspace.

-Named after internet pioneer, EFF co-founder, songwriter, and activist John Perry Barlow.
+Barlow is a variation font family available in 54 predefined styles, named after internet pioneer, EFF co-founder, songwriter, and activist John Perry Barlow.

-Barlow is a variation font, also available in 36 predefined styles.
+It's free (as in freedom and beer), released under the SIL Open Font License.
+If you'd like to make a donation, please consider directing it to the [John Perry Barlow Wellness Trust](https://www.johnperrybarlow-wellnesstrust.com/).

 ![Barlow Screenshot](https://raw.githubusercontent.com/jpt/barlow/master/Screenshot.png)

-Barlow is a free font.
-If you'd like to make a donation, please consider directing it to the [John Perry Barlow Wellness Trust](https://www.johnperrybarlow-wellnesstrust.com/).

 ## Download